The Story Behind Our Stories

 ...so we decided to create them ourselves.

-At Bathies, we believe deeply in the lessons of our books, specifically in helping others.
+We believe deeply in the lessons of our books, specifically in helping others.
 That’s why we’re donating a portion of proceeds from each sale to charitable organizations.

 Beyond that, we want to empower you (and, hopefully, eventually, your children) to be involved in giving, so we’re inviting you to choose from a curated list of six organizations your purchase benefits at checkout.

-As parents, we know the benefits of additional daily reading and of strong engagement during routines.
+As parents, we know the benefits of daily reading and of strong engagement during routines.
 But don’t just take our word for it:

 “Exposure to words is the single most important thing that you can do to help build the language pathways in your child’s brain.” -Laura Phillips, PsyD, senior director of the Learning and Development Center at the Child Mind Institute